Installation Service Node Modernization (ISN-M)

 Quick Summary

-The United States Air Force (USAF) is issuing a Request for Information (RFI) for the Installation Service Node Modernization (ISN-M) initiative.
-This RFI seeks industry best practices and innovative solutions to consolidate two disparate network infrastructures (NIPR and SIPR) into a single, modern technical framework.
+The United States Air Force (USAF), specifically AFLCMC HNK C3IN, has issued a Request for Information (RFI) for the Installation Service Node Modernization (ISN-M) initiative.
+This RFI seeks industry input for consolidating two disparate network infrastructures (NIPR and SIPR) into a single, modern technical framework.
 The goal is to optimize performance, enhance security, improve reliability, and achieve significant operational efficiencies and cost savings.
-Responses are due by May 8, 2026, at 3:00 PM EDT.
+This is for market research and planning purposes only and does not constitute a solicitation.
+Responses are due May 8, 2026, at 3:00 PM EDT.

 Purpose & Scope

-Scope of Work covers the full lifecycle of a unified NIPR/SIPR ISN solution, including design, prototyping, testing, procurement, global installation, migration, and long-term sustainment.
-The solution must be scalable, capable of hosting core services (e.g., Active Directory, DNS, DHCP), and integrate with evolving enterprise capabilities like Next Gen Gateway (NGG) and Zero-Trust (ZT) frameworks.
+The USAF aims to achieve architectural parity between its NIPR and SIPR Installation Service Nodes (ISNs), which currently operate separately, leading to inconsistencies and operational overhead.
+The project seeks a unified, secure, and sustainable ISN solution with a common baseline.
+The scope covers the full lifecycle, including design, prototyping, testing, procurement, global installation, migration, and long-term sustainment of this unified NIPR/SIPR ISN solution.
+Solutions must be scalable, capable of hosting core services (e.g., Active Directory, DNS, DHCP), and integrate with evolving enterprise capabilities like Next Gen Gateway (NGG) and Zero-Trust (ZT) frameworks.

-- Deliver a comprehensive and innovative technical solution for ISN stacks.
+- Delivering comprehensive and innovative technical solutions for ISN stacks.

-- Establish and reduce Total Cost of Ownership (TCO).
+- Proposing methodologies for Total Cost of Ownership (TCO) reduction.

-- Ensure remote management capabilities via an Out-of-Band Management (OOBM) network.
+- Ensuring remote manageability via Out-of-Band Management (OOBM) networks.

 - Questions Deadline: April 17, 2026, 3:00 PM EDT.